Billy Ripken: Cleveland Indians (1995)

-Ripken signed with the Cleveland Indians for 1995 but spent nearly the entire season with the Triple-A Buffalo Bisons of the American Association; the Indians had told him he was just around for insurance in case one of their infielders was injured.
+Ripken signed with the Cleveland Indians for 1995 but spent nearly the entire season with the Triple-A Buffalo Bisons of the American Association.
 At Buffalo, Ripken made the American Association All-Star team and ranked among league leaders in games (130; fifth), hits (131; eighth), and doubles (34; third, behind John Marzano's 41 and Tracy Woodson's 35).
 He was called up in September and batted .412 in eight games for the Indians before becoming a free agent after the season.

 Return to Baltimore Orioles (1996)

 In 1996, Ripken was reunited with his brother when the Orioles signed him once again.
 Initially signed to a minor league contract, he made the team and spent the full season on the Orioles' roster, filling in at third base for the injured B. J. Surhoff from May 21 through June 6.
 He appeared in 57 games for the Orioles, batting .230 with 31 hits, two home runs, and 12 RBI.
 Defensively, he did not make a single error at third base.
 The Orioles reached the playoffs that year, but Ripken was left off the playoff roster.
 After the season, he became a free agent.